BashTux1/arch-auto-install/README.md

 1. Download and boot into the latest [Arch Linux iso](https://www.archlinux.org/download/)
 2. Connect to the internet.
 Assuming the use of DHCP, in which case this should be automatically done.
 3. Sync repos: `pacman -Sy` and install **wget** `pacman -S wget`
-4. `wget -O install.sh https://git.io/JLyzt` - VM Install
+4. `wget -O install https://git.io/JLyzt` - VM Install
-5. `wget -O install.sh https://git.io/JBNxW` - XPS Install
+5. `wget -O install https://git.io/JBNxW` - XPS Install
-6. Make the script executable: `chmod +x install.sh`
+6. Make the script executable: `chmod +x install`
-7. Run the script: `./install.sh`
+7. Run the script: `./install`
 8. Shutdown and unmount boot Arch Linux ISO.
 9. Boot into your new install of Arch Linux
 10. Login as non root user
 11. Clone the Arch Auto Install Scripts: `git clone https://github.com/BashTux1/arch-auto-install.git`
 12. Change into the dir: `cd arch-auto-install/`
-13. Make the scripts executable: `chmod +x *.sh`
+13. Make the scripts executable: `chmod +x *`
-14. Run post-install script: `./post-install.sh`
+14. Run post-install script: `./post-install`
 15. **Optionally**, chose a Desktop Environment to install by running the required script.
 16. **Optionally**, setup a Static IP by running `nmtui` (Network Manager Text User Interface)